typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # The max time it should take for a service lookup to occur internally.
     locate-timeout = 5 seconds

+    # Whether to fallback to DNS SRV lookups if local locator lookups fail
+    dns-srv-fallback = off

     cache {
       # The max age a service name lookup should be cached for by a client.